renehorstmann/Pixelc/doc.md

 ## <a name="S-display"></a>Display settings
 ![img](res/button_display.png)
-Click on the display tool to open the display dialog
+Click on the display tool to open the display dialog.

 ![img](doc/display_dialog.png)

 Pixelc is rendered in pixel perfect render mode.
 In that mode, each pixel unit is drawn with an integer number of real pixels.
 The size determines the minimum drawn pixel units in the window.

 So a small change may not alter the size of a pixel unit.

 Click on the mobile or desktop/tablet button next to the size, to set it to 180 or 270.

 The rotate mode is in portrait mode as default.